dmsergeev/dmsergeev.github.io/_posts/2018-08-05-docker-entrypoint.md

 Turns out our application is, actually, a child of the shell process.
 The problem is that **the shell does not proxy termination signals down to its children**.

-After a little bit of googling, I realized that `ENTRYPOINT` in all of our Dockerfiles is in the shell form[1], as opposed to exec form that does not spawn a shell process.
+The `ENTRYPOINT` instruction in all of our Dockerfiles was in the shell form[1], as opposed to exec form that does not spawn a shell process.
 It looked like this:
 `ENTRYPOINT ["sh", "-c", "java -jar /app.jar "]`.
 Changing it to `ENTRYPOINT ["java", "-jar /app.jar"]` fixed the issue and I started to see shutdown logs in Kibana.
 I am yet to find a real-life use case for the shell form...
 Apart from a need to pass in environment variables?
 Not sure why it would be needed, though, when you could look them up in the code in most runtimes.

 You can also accidentally be using a shell form and not knowing about it.
 For some reason, Docker engineers decided to make `ENTRYPOINT node app.js` a shell form, so you'd have a shell process even though it was not explicitly requested(like with `ENTRYPOINT ["sh", "-c"]`).
 I really don't like when software that does that.
 Very confusing.